AlexDima02/Forum/README.md

  - Dashboard for the users with change of the password, username and photo
  - Live update of the user photo across the forum
- - Markdown editor to create your new post and preview the result before submiting it
+ - Markdown editor to create your new post and preview the result before submitting it

 ## Technologies used: